sujith-eag/Learning_Journey/MCA/Data Structures in C/QP_Analysis/Unit_3_Answered.md

 Explain the Level of a tree with example.
 In a Binary Tree what is the maximum number of nodes that can be found in level 12.

 With a suitable examples, define the following:
 i) Binary tree
 ii) Degree of a node
 iii) Level of a binary tree
 iv) Complete binary tree
-v) Almost complete binary tree.

-Define Binary Tree, Complete Tree and nearly complete Tree.
-Give one example for each.

-Explain the following terms with suitable examples.
-i.
-Binary Tree
-ii.
-Nearly Complete Binary Tree iii.
-Complete Binary Tree iv.
-Height of a tree
-v.
-Binary Search Tree.
+v) Nearly complete binary tree. vi) Height of a tree vii) Binary Search Tree. viii) Expression Tree

-Define the following and give suitable example for each:
-i) Complete Binary tree
-ii) Nearly complete Binary tree iii) Binary search tree.

-Define Binary Tree, Complete Tree and nearly complete Tree.
-Give one example for each.

-Explain the following terms with suitable examples.
-i.
-Binary Tree
-ii.
-Complete Binary Tree
-iii.
-Expression Tree
-iv.
-Binary Search Tree.